CitizenPlane/slate/source/index.html.md

 CitizenPlane's API has a sandbox mode allowing you to safely test your integration with us.
 In order to do so, you will need a test token, which will give you access to our demo flights.
 You will be able to test our different endpoints without actually booking any seats or processing any payments.

-Please note that we only have a few demo flights for you to use.
-We advise you to first make a GET request to `/v1/flights` without any query parameters except pagination to get the full list of demo flights.
-You'll then know wich query parameters to test.
+<aside class ="notice">Please note that we only have a few demo flights for you to use.
+We advise you to first make a GET request to `/flights` without any query parameters except pagination to get the full list of demo flights.
+You'll then know wich query parameters to test.</aside>

 To test the payment processing method, use any of the testing cards provided by Stripe: <a href="https://stripe.com/docs/testing#cards" target="_blank">Stripe testing cards</a>.

-Once you're ready to go live, you'll receive a live token that will allow you to process booking and payments through our API.
+Once you're ready to go live, you'll receive a live token that will allow you to process bookings and payments through our API.

- If you have any questions, feel free to reach us at <a href="mailto:tech@citizenplane.com">tech@citizenplane</a>
+ If you have any questions, feel free to reach us at <a href="mailto:tech@citizenplane.com">tech@citizenplane</a>.